jinfanfrankhu/jinfanfrankhu.github.io/_posts/2025-07-02-whendoesitend.md

 Before Shakespeare died, he wrote *The Tempest* -- a play that opens with a storm and ends in quiet.
 Some argue that his epilogue was not only a character's farewell to the stage, but Shakespeare's as well.
 Others say he didn't mean anything by it.

 As I reread my blog posts, my writings from last year, the cringy way I'd text in old text messages, and look at photos of a boy I hardly recognize, I wonder what Shakespeare would've done with an edit button.
-If he would've taken back his goodbye.
+If he ever wished he could take it back.

 But even in death, his words are not final.
 We read his works through post colonial, queer, anti-capitalist lenses.
 We find new meanings in the same old lines.
 We revise him, even long after his bones have returned to earth.

 Maybe nothing is ever final -- not because we live on, but because others keep rewriting us.
-Maybe through the right eyes and the right mind, we'll all be reinterpreted.
-And maybe they'll get us way wrong.
+We become their interpretations, their blog posts, their PSSRs.
+And maybe they'll get us all wrong.
 That's the paradox -- we crave control over our narrative, yet must accept we'll never fully have it.

+Sometimes, turning in an essay feels like a white flag to me.
+I surrender my typos, my flaws, and that's that.
+I know someone else will read it, mark it up, maybe misread what I meant entirely.
+Maybe they'll miss the point.
+Maybe *I* missed the point.
+And maybe I could've made it just that little bit better, because I know that in my subconscious, turning it in half-meant that I'd given up entirely.
+That I'd dropped the hot potato, passed the consequences on, hoping someone else would clean up the mess.

-Maybe there's freedom in not lasting forever.
-But while I still can, please, hand me the pen, the photoshop, the edit button.
-I want to write my own story, leave my own mark, and deliver my last monologue before it's no longer mine to have.
+But I'm still here, still thinking, still writing.
+I won't get it all right, I won't even get most of it right.
+But while I still can, please -- hand me the pen, the Photoshop, the edit button.
+I want to revise the story while it's still mine.
+I want to catch the hot potato and hold it, even if it burns.

 <br><br>
-It will never be enough.
-But that's life, and it's death too.
+I'll never do it all.
+But hey, that's life, and it's death too.

 <br><br>
 <hr class="project-divider">